 You are also encouraged to attend the local dietetic association as a student member.
 Being a member of a local dietetic association permits attendance at continuing education programs on a variety of professional topics-- some of which are held on our university campus.
-Some local dietetic associations, such as the West Suburban Academy of Nutrition and Dietetics (WSAND) of IL, use e-mail to regularly notify members of news, job opportunities, and continuing education meetings.
-More information is online at: http://www.eatrightillinois.org/index.php /districts-home/western

 Become an active participant of the Benedictine University Student Association of Nutrition and Dietetics (S.A.N.D.).
 The mission of this club is to apply knowledge and communication skills in order to educate the entire Benedictine University community (including ourselves) about the relationship of nutrition to health and wellbeing.
 This will be accomplished by the combined efforts of all the club members, through philanthropic events, seminars, and fun activities.
 Lead!
 Become a club officer and/or chair of a function.
 There are more than 40 student organizations on our Lisle campus, plus both intercollegiate and intramural sports.
 Leadership could be also demonstrated through various types of community involvement (e.g., chair of church or civic group).

-$\Box$ Gain experience!
+Gain experience!
 Start early in your college career to prepare through working or volunteering in food or nutrition organizations or departments, such as the local hospital, nursing home, WIC clinic, or in the foodservice industry.
 Some programs have a specific number of work or volunteer hours required even to qualify for acceptance.
 Some require a reference from a work and/or volunteer supervisor.